GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-02-01-why-i-like-biycles.markdown

 published: true
 ---

+Although I grew up in Rome, which is not exactly a bike-friendly city, bicycles have played a central role in my life.
 I remember the first time I rode a bicycle without training wheels as if it was yesterday.
 The moment is still fresh in my mind.
-I can exactly see the yellow, red and blue tones of my first BMX in front of me.
-Although I grew up in Rome, which is not exactly a bike-friendly city, bicycles have played a central role in my life.
+I can see the yellow, red and blue tones of my first BMX right in front of me.

 When I was a student in the Netherlands, living on a tight budget, my bike allowed me to move freely around the city.
 Riding a bike was a form of entertainment, a way to stay fit, a necessity.
 My heart was crushed when my city bike got stolen.
 I quickly moved on, however, and bought a second-hand one and lived frugally for a while.